Vehicle Signage Brisbane Regulations

 All vehicles used to provide ride-booking services (excluding taxis and limousines) must display a ride-booking service identification sign, approved by the Department of Transport and Main Roads (TMR) when the vehicle is in service.

-Booking entity authorisation (BEA) holders must not operate and drivers must not provide ride-booking services without TMR approval of the displayed vehicle sign {location}.
+Booking entity authorization (BEA) holders must not operate and drivers must not provide ride-booking services without TMR approval of the displayed vehicle sign.

 Unlike taxis and limousines, ride-booking vehicles do not have distinctive number plates to aid in identification.